alekhyavinni/RandomPWD-Generator/README.md

 THEN  select which criteria to include in the password WHEN prompted for the length of the password
-THEN  choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
+THEN  choose a length of at least 8 characters and no more than 128 characters Then you will be  asked for character types to include in the password THEN  confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered